 Editor’s Note: Mr. Anderson just received his Lifetime Achievement Award from the Society of Camera Operators at an awards ceremony in Hollywood on Saturday, January 18th.

 This is a continuation of a conversation with camera operator Colin Anderson, SOC.
-Click for Part 1 of the interview.
-And later this week, look out for the premier episode of the Art of the Shot podcast to hear the full interview before Part 3 of the article goes live next week.
+Click for Part 3 of the interview.
+And look for episode 1 of the Art of the Shot podcast to hear the full conversation.
+Available now on your favorite podcast platform.

 Derek Stettler: And on the very heavy visual effects kinds of shots, where there isn’t so much of a set that he can walk through and figure out where things are and how to move through it–how are the shots determined then?